KaniewskiSoftware/movies-browser-ts-rq/README.md

 By accomplishing these goals, the project will continue to evolve and provide a robust, maintainable, and user-friendly experience.

-## Movies Browser
+## Key Features

-This site allows you to browse the most popular movies and actors from the public tmdb API.
-You can also get to know each of the above better on the details pages.
-There is a search engine in the upper right corner.
-It searches for movies or actors depending on which subpage you are currently on.
-Layout was designed in Figma by professionalist.
+- Browse popular movies and actors using data from the public TMDB API
+- Access detailed information for popular videos and people, including photos, names, ratings, and countries of origin
+- Explore full cast and crew lists on movie details pages
+- View an actor's filmography, including roles played and crew contributions, on their details page
+- Utilize the search engine to find movies or people within the entire TMDB database, based on the current subpage
+- Navigate efficiently between subpages for a seamless browsing experience
+- Return to the main page featuring popular movies by clicking the logo in the upper left corner
+- Experience a well-designed and user-friendly layout, created by professionals using Figma

 <!-- ## Preview